 Under the terms of the contract for operation of the biosolids processing facility, NEFCO is responsible for all facility operation and maintenance including any necessary capital improvements until December 2015.
 They are obligated to turn the facility back over to the MWRA in an operable condition.
-The Asset Protection phase is intended to provide a dual-track planning approach addressing: (1) the existing facility capital improvement needs beyond the year 2015, if the Authority continues with pelletization, and (2) the option of assessing alternative technologies prior to the current contract expiration date; culminating in a decision point sometime in FY12-13.
+The Asset Protection phase is intended to provide a dual-track planning approach addressing: (1) the existing facility capital improvement needs beyond the year 2015, if the Authority continues with pelletization, and (2) the option of assessing alternative technologies prior to the current contract expiration date; culminating in a decision point sometime in FY14.

-A comprehensive Residuals Condition Assessment/Reliability Study begun in May 2009 was completed in July 2010 (with a study to assess the latest technology and regulatory trends planned as a second phase starting in FY12) followed by a Facility Plan/EIR project.
-These projects will review the adequacy of existing facility components and processes, to provide replacement recommendations based upon the latest existing or alternative technologies.
-Information developed by these projects will be used by MWRA to produce a prioritized list of recommended design and construction projects that will be scheduled over an 8-year period (FY13-20).
+A comprehensive Residuals Condition Assessment/Reliability Study begun in May 2009 was completed in July 2010.
+The study found the facility to generally be in good condition with only a few recommendations for improvement.
+A study to assess the latest technology and regulatory trends planned as a second phase is starting in July 2013 and will finish in July 2014.
+The study is intended to narrow the list of viable options for the agency to consider for long-term implementation.
+The study will also examine the feasibility of co-digestion which involves digestion of food wastes and/or fats, oils, and greases to generate additional methane.
+This study will review the adequacy of existing facility components and processes, to provide replacement recommendations based upon the latest existing or alternative technologies.
+Information developed by these projects will be used by MWRA to produce a prioritized list of recommended design and construction projects that will be scheduled over a 6-year period (FY15-20).
 Scheduling of upgrade projects will be based on equipment failure risk, construction sequencing to maintain facility operations, and capital expenditure planning.

 For the residuals biosolids processing facility, proposed spending of \$180.3 million on eighteen projects is identified in the 40-year master plan timeframe of FY07 through FY48.
+The projects identified are merely placeholders in recognition that some capital improvements will likely be required at Deer Island and/or the pellet plant.
 Fifteen projects (equaling \$148.6M) out of the eighteen were included in the FY08 CIP.
 The other three (addressing the rehabilitation of the polymer system, building envelope, and thermal oxidizers) have a priority rating of 3, and therefore are not yet included in the CIP.
-Scope